Statistical Bioinformatics Lab

 This in-person event provides an incredible no-cost opportunity to engage with and learn from national and international leaders in cancer research, including an opportunity to present new research at our poster session.
 Ten of the top posters will be chosen for presentations as part of the symposium agenda as well as monetary awards.
 Deadline to submit an abstract is Oct 20.
 Please take your lab and program trainees to join us!

-Click on the picture for more details.
+Click for more details.

 NCI